CraftAcademyLabs/ca_course/guides/react_checkout_guide/10_finalizing_the_order_on_the_backend.md

 ## Finalizing the order

+We will start by adding the functionality to the backend.
-first we need to create a new request spec
+First, we need to create a new request spec

 `$ touch spec/requests/api/user_can_finalize_order_spec.rb`

-inside of this file add the followign specs
+Inside of this file add the following specs

 ```rb
 RSpec.describe Api::OrdersController, type: :request do